nham/math_notes/fdvses.md

 For any isomorphism $T: V \to W$, if $S$ is a basis for $V$ then $T(S)$ is a basis for $W$.

 ## Composition of isomorphisms is an isomorphism
-The composition of isomorphisms is an isomorphism. *Proof:* It's certainly linear, but from set theory composition of bijections is a bijection.
+The composition of isomorphisms is an isomorphism.

+*Proof:* It's certainly linear, but from set theory composition of bijections is a bijection.

 ## Definition of a representation w.r.t. a basis
 If $V$ is a vector space and $\beta = (b_1, \ldots, b_n)$ is an ordered basis for $V$, then any $v \in V$ has a unique representation $v = \sum_1^n a_i \cdot b_i$ for some scalars $a_i$.
 The vector of $\mathbb{F}^n$ defined by $(a_1, \ldots, a_n)$ is a **representation of $v$ with respect to the ordered basis $\beta$**.
 This is often notated $[v]_{\beta}$.

-## Example
+## Representation w.r.t. an ordered basis induces an isomorphism
 If $\beta = (b_1, \ldots, b_n)$ is an ordered basis for a vector space $V$, then the map $\phi_{\beta}: \mathbb{F}^n \to V$ defined by mapping to each tuple $(a_1, \ldots, a_n)$ the vector $\sum_1^n a_i b_i$ is well defined since there is exactly one vector it could be.
 It is also a bijection by definition of the basis.
 It is straightforward to prove $\phi_{\beta}$'s linearity, so in fact it is an isomorphism.